Low price, compact, easy to use potentiostat for cyclic voltammetry

 |Price without cell (potentiostat only)||£1300|

-The Ossila Potentiostat, when purchased either with or without an electrochemical cell, includes control and measurement software for performing cyclic voltammetry.
+The Ossila Potentiostat comes with control and measurement software for performing cyclic voltammetry.
 Software updates are also provided at no extra charge and are available to download from our website.

 As with all of our software, data is saved to comma-separated value (.csv) files so that you can analyse it with your favourite tool.
-Profiles allow you to save commonly used settings configurations, further speeding up your research.
-Furthermore, settings are saved alongside measurement data so that you always have a record of your experimental parameters.
+The settings you define are saved alongside your measurement data so that you always have a record of your experimental parameters.
+Profiles allow you to save commonly used settings configurations so that you can quickly repeat measurements without re-configuring the potentiostat, further speeding up your research.

 Software Key Features